jcazuero94/CovidExploration/covid.md

 ![](covid_files/figure-gfm/mixed_linear_model_prediction-1.png)<!-- -->

 The plot before shows a much beter fit than the model that did not consider the region of the country, but it still can be improved.
-Some ways this analysis can be deepened are including more variables like economic output, mobility trends and a more specific region; by considering the time dimension; by handling outliers like Syria and Afghanistan were war raged during the pandemic, or by including that information in the model.
+This analysis hints of a positive correlation between mortality rate and deaths per million in Europe and the Americas, while in Africa, Asia and Oceania no correlation was captured.
+This does not imply that there is no relation between the two variables, including some predictive unused attribute might reduce the error and reveal a stronger relation between the pandemic statistics analyzed.
+So in order to deepen this analysis one might add other variables like economic output, mobility trends and a more specific region.
+Another possible next steps are consider the time dimension, handle outliers like Syria and Afghanistan were war raged during the pandemic, or include that information in the model.

 #### Session info